Integrity and Values

-Vanguard EA is in an interesting position.
 In order to be effective, each and every Enterprise Architect must be held to the highest standard of professional accountability for ethics and values.
-To highlight what this standard is, each Vanguard EA agrees to follow these values. (derived from the CIPS code of ethics as published by the Federation of EA Professional Organizations):
+As a professional Enterprise Architect, I agree to follow these guidelines (derived from the CIPS code of ethics as published by the Federation of EA Professional Organizations):

 - An enterprise architect should respect the privacy of their interactions with their client